 A good habit in the case of update OS on any device takes full backup without taking risk or haste about using new OS X. Here I cover the full guide on How to Backup full Mac before the update with the latest MacOS.
 Your Mac running macOS Big Sur, MacOS Mojave, MacOS High Sierra, Sierra, EI Capitan, or Yosemite.
 In any case, you skip steps for Taking Backup in Time Machine, you might lose data then you have to use any of data recovery tools for Mac.
 A time machine is an official way to take a backup of your full system, Settings, Mail, Contacts, Photos/ Videos, Document, and folder.
 One of the secure service given by Apple within your device.
 Learn how to start Time machine backup on your device.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

 Compatible Devices: MacBook, iMac, MacMini, MacBook Retina, MacBook Air.

 So you can take full backup in the external drive, So you need one high capacity data storage external drive.
-I think 6TB best suited for this time and then you can use remaining space for any use.
-You can order External Drive from here.
+I think 6TB best suited for this time and then you can use remaining space for Any Use.
+You can order the top best External Drive for Mac.

 Step for Taking Backup in Time Machine on Mac OS X

-Step 1: Go to the Apple Menu and click on System Preference.
+- Step #1: Go to the Apple Menu

-If you choose Bootcamp, Will take full system backup means all the partition data.
+If you choose Bootcamp, you Will take full system backup means all the partition data.

-Note: if you connected any third party drive for large backup, the external drive also seen in the list.
+Note: if you connect any third party drive for large backup, the external drive also seen in the list.

 Sometimes we fail to take Backup Mac using Time Machine.